 Here at The Bedroom Source, we carry several lines that are part of the Smartstuff™ Collection from Universal Furniture, designed with iGen in mind, with pieces designed to accommodate today’s plugged-in kids.
 Our Smartstuff furniture is available in a variety of styles and colors.

 The Bedroom Source

 Located near the Roosevelt Field Mall on Long Island, NY, the Bedroom Source is your source for the best collection of children’s and teen bedroom furniture.
-From flexibly configurable Maxtrix furniture to fashionable Berg collections, The Bedroom Source offers high end furniture and professional design assistance to create the bedroom of your child’s dreams.
+From flexibly configurable Maxtrix furniture to fashionable custom-designed upholstered beds, The Bedroom Source offers high end furniture and professional design assistance to create the bedroom of your child’s dreams.